niamtokik/arweave_nse/README.md

    - [ ] custom state for each end-point
    - [ ] Version fingerprinting (e.g. add score in each end-point, seen on each version...)
    - [ ] external service notification support
+   - [ ] add risks evaluation on each end-point
+   - [ ] includes default bearer/api_secret in the API

 # References and resources